ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 }
 ```

-Proposed `SaplingSpend` is now defined as an enum with `V4` and `V5` variants.
+Proposed `Spend` is now defined as an enum with `V4` and `V5` variants.
 Sapling spend code is located at `zebra-chain/src/sapling/spend.rs`.
 Notable difference here is that the `anchor` in `V4` is needed for every spend of the transaction while in `V5` the anchor is a single one defined in `SaplingShieldedData`:

 ```
-pub enum SaplingSpend {
+pub enum Spend {
     V4 {
         pub cv: commitment::ValueCommitment,
         pub anchor: tree::Root,